next surface previous surface 2D curves 3D curves surfaces fractals polyhedra

 The above parametrization of Morin-Apery makes it an algebraic surface of degree 6, and it has been proved that this degree could not be lowered without cuspidal points appearing (the Roman surface and the cross-cap are quartics).

-The self-intersection curve is composed of 3 squares located in 3 planes two by two perpendicular to one another.
+The self-intersection curve is composed of 3 squares located in 3 planes two by two, meeting at the point of triple intersection (which is not a vertex of the polyhedron).

 If Boy's surface is painted, the layer of paint obtained (which is in one piece since this surface is one-sided) is an immersion of the sphere (because the two-sheeted covering space of the projective plane is the sphere); it is the reason why Boy's surface was used as the central step in the process of turning a sphere inside out: see for example this text in Pour la Science.